Why your iPhone or Android phone will get more expensive in 2019

 These creeping prices across Apple's portfolio and the mobile category signal that costlier devices are here to stay -- and it may be our fault for buying them in droves in the first place.

-When Apple broke the $1,000 barrier for its iPhone X in 2017, critics scoffed at its exorbitant price, but it quickly outsold every other Apple device in each week since it first went on sale Nov.
-3, 2017.
+When Apple broke the $1,000 barrier for its iPhone X in 2017, critics scoffed at its exorbitant price, but it quickly outsold every other Apple device in each week since it first went on sale in November 2017.
 Apple's gambit paid off as consumers accepted the higher-price models, and other manufacturers followed Apple's lead.

 Read: Samsung and OnePlus 5G phones: 6 things you need to know now